 Bodybuilding tricks of the trade, as described here, modify exercises to…

-- manipulate the length of a muscle.
+- manipulate the length or internal moment arm of a muscle.

 - shift the strength curve to make the exercise more difficult at a certain length.